 Dealing with stress and uncertainty

-Whether it’s the weather, border restrictions or changing regulations, dealing with uncertainty is a constant for many farmers and growers.
+Whether it’s extreme weather events or changing regulations, dealing with uncertainty is a constant for many farmers and growers.
 Here are Farmstrong Ambassador Sam Whitelock’s tips for getting through tough times.

 Sam Whitelock comes from a farming background and will head back into farming once he hangs up his boots.
 As a professional athlete he’s also had plenty of experience at handling pressure and setbacks.
 Here are a few of his insights.